China's Huawei reports quarterly revenue drop as smartphone income hit

-China's Huawei Technologies (HWT.UL) saw revenue fall 16.5% in the first quarter compared to a year earlier, hurt by a dip in sales after selling its budget smartphone unit Honor in November.
+SHENZHEN, China (Reuters) - China’s Huawei Technologies saw revenue fall 16.5% in the first quarter compared to a year earlier, hurt by a dip in sales after selling its budget smartphone unit Honor in November.

 Revenues were 152.2 billion yuan ($23.46 billion) in the first quarter, it said on Wednesday.